TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Models and Problem Definitions

 \section{Models and Problem Definitions}

-Let $G=(V, E, c, b, p)$ be a social network with a node set $V$ and a directed edge set $E$, with $|V| =n$ and $|E|=m$.
-Each node $u \in V$ has a selecting cost $c(u)\geq 0$ and a benefit $b(u) \geq 0$ if $u$ is influenced\footnote{The cost of node $u$, $c(u)$, can be estimated proportionally to the centrality of $u$ (how important the respective person is), e.g., out-degree of $u$ \cite{Nguyen2013}.
-Additionally, the node benefit $b(u)$ refers to the gain of influencing node $u$, e.g., 1 for each node in our targeted group and 0 outside. }.
+Let $\mathcal G=(V, E, c, b, \mathcal D)$ be a network with a node set $V$ and a directed edge set $E$, with $|V| =n$ and $|E|=m$.
+Each node $u \in V$ has a selecting cost $c_u\geq 0$, also written $c(u)$, and a benefit $b(u)$ if $u$ is influenced\footnote{The cost of node $u$, $c_u$, can be estimated proportionally to the centrality of $u$ (how important the respective person is), e.g., out-degree of $u$ \cite{Nguyen2013}.
+Additionally, the node benefit $b(u)$ refers to the gain of influencing node $u$, e.g., 1 for each node in our targeted group and 0 outside \cite{Chen2015}.}.
 Each directed edge $(u, v) \in E$ is associated with an influence probability $p_{uv} \in [0, 1]$.
-Given $G$ and a subset $S \subset V$, referred to as the \emph{seed set}, in the IC model the influence cascades in $G$ as follows.
-The influence propagation happens in round $t=1, 2, 3, \ldots$.
-At round 1, nodes in the seed set $S$ are \emph{activated} and the other nodes are \emph{inactive}.
-The cost of activating the seed set $S$ is given $c(S) = \sum_{u \in S} c(u)$.
-At round $t>1$, each newly activated node $u$ will independently activate its neighbor $v$ with a probability $p_{uv}$.
-Once a node becomes activated, it remains activated in all subsequent rounds.
-The influence propagation stops when no more nodes are activated.